 “Historical Walks” journeys to the other side of the world, to Australia, to explore the migration of Greeks - a phenomenon with its own distinctive traits, quite different from the Greek experience in America, Germany, or Belgium.

-On the occasion of the International Day of Older Persons - celebrated every year on October 1st following a 1990 resolution of the UN General Assembly - this Saturday’s “Historical Walks” turns its gaze to aging and the many ways it shapes our lives.
+On the occasion of the International Day of Older Persons, this Saturday’s “Historical Walks” turns its gaze to aging and the many ways it shapes our lives.